Call Me Back

 Inheritance Tax

 Inheritance tax planning (IHT) is a big consideration for discretionary trusts.
+Discretionary trusts are treated in a specific way for IHT purposes, affecting how assets are taxed both on transfer into the trust and during the trust’s existence.
 Agricultural relief can reduce the value of eligible assets transferred into a trust, thereby potentially lowering the IHT liability on such transfers.
+It is important to understand the available tax reliefs, such as business property relief and agricultural property relief, as these can significantly reduce IHT liability for trusts and assets.

-These trusts can incur several tax charges, entry charge upon creation, periodic charge every 10 years and exit charge for distribution.
-Gifts to discretionary trusts are chargeable lifetime transfers and may be subject to help with inheritance tax if it exceeds the settlor’s nil rate band.
+These trusts can incur several tax charges: an entry charge upon creation, a periodic charge every 10 years, and an exit charge for distribution.
+Gifts to discretionary trusts are considered chargeable gifts (chargeable lifetime transfers) and may be included in the calculation of the settlor’s estate for IHT purposes.
+If the value of these chargeable gifts exceeds the settlor’s nil rate band, they may be subject to immediate IHT charges.

-Discretionary trusts is subject to IHT relevant property regime, chargeable transfers and periodic assessments.
-The maximum IHT rate every 10 years is 6% and no exit charge if the distribution is made within 3 months of the 10th anniversary.
+Discretionary trusts are subject to the IHT relevant property regime, chargeable transfers, and periodic assessments.
+The maximum IHT rate every 10 years is 6%, and there is no exit charge if the distribution is made within 3 months of the 10th anniversary.
 Working with professional advisors can help with inheritance tax.

 Income Tax

-Trustees of discretionary trusts will pay income tax on the trust income at trust rates.
+Trustees of discretionary trusts should be aware that the trust’s income is taxed differently from personal income, and they are responsible for managing these distinct tax obligations.
+Trustees can choose to distribute income to beneficiaries or retain it within the trust, depending on the trust’s objectives and tax planning needs.
+Income tax on the trust’s income is paid at trust rates.
 Income distributed to beneficiaries comes with a tax credit, and trustees are responsible for the payment of tax on the total income of a trust.
 Trusts with total income below £500 will not pay any income tax, but those with income above this threshold will pay significantly higher tax.
 From 2024-25, the income threshold below which a discretionary trust’s income will be written down to zero for tax purposes is £500.

 Capital Gains Tax